ChrstphrHll/npc_gen/students/Jendrellian Webb.md

 year: 1
 guild: Elkenval
 partyID: 64
+tags:
+- Dwarf
+- Barbarian
+- Assault
+- 1st
+- Elkenval
 ---
 # Jendrellian Webb
 ---
 ### Description
 - 1st year Dwarf Barbarian in Elkenval
-- wavy lighter blonde hair that's hanging down to their legs, Green eyes, and Brown skin
+- wavy lighter blonde hair that's hanging down to their legs, Gray eyes, and Brown skin
 - Is Plain and Competitive, and has Goodness as their ideal

 ### Organizations